The cardiac catheterization laboratory is where doctors can diagnose and treat heart conditions using catheters instead of surgery.

 The day before a catheterization procedure, a Seattle Children's staff member will call to tell you what time to arrive at the hospital.

-Where do we arrive for the appointment?
+Where do we go for the appointment?

 Please check in for cardiac catheterization procedures at the Surgery Center located on level 6 of the hospital.
+(Directions to the hospital.)

 What happens before the cardiac catheterization procedure?